sarata00/esm_analyser/README.md

 | ------------------- | -------------------------------------------------------------------------- |
 | method      | Kind of dimensionality reduction approach: UMAP, PCA or MyMDS |

+Take into account that in the `data` folder there is no tensor file, due to storage limits.
+So, you will need to create it using `tensor_generators` functions.

+Let me give you an example!

 ## 3. Example